opencats/OpenCATS_Documentation/docs/_build/html/_sources/install-linux.txt

 **Step 4 Setup resume indexing**

-.. note:: This is only is you have root/administrative access, or are in a REALLY flexible shared hosting environment.
-Most major shared hosting companies will not install this software for you.
-So if you do not have root/administrative access, just skip this step.

-.. note:: If you are running on a local machine, on a self-hosted server, VPS, or on a web host that will install packages for you, you can use this functionality.

-Install the software packages listed (You will have to track them down on the internet, I will add links later).

 Click ``Test configuration`` or ``skip this step``.
 If it's all green, proceed.
+If you did not install these packages earlier, skip this step.

 .. image:: ../docs/_static/step4.png